 Unfortunately, all of these scenarios might result in you violating copyright law.
 Your intent isn’t a defense, either.
 Even if you didn’t mean to violate copyright law, you could still get in trouble for using copyrighted music without permission.

 2 – Avoid sharing music you have not licensed

 We’ve touched on this already, but it’s key for avoiding copyright infringement.
 If you don’t have a license, or specific permission from a copyright owner to use a track, then simply don’t use it.

-Not using copyrighted music is by far the easiest way to avoid an infringement, and assuming you don’t have the permission or the license to use it is the easiest way to get around it.
-If you do want to use copyrighted music, then getting a license through a site like Lickd is the simplest solution as we cut out the middleman and make these tracks much more accessible and cheaper.
+Not using copyrighted music is probably the easiest way to avoid having to get permission or a license to use it.
+However, if you do want to use copyrighted music, then getting a license through a site like Lickd is the simplest and cheapest solution.